Countly/countly-sdk-documentation/react_native_bridged/next.md

 <h2>General Setup</h2>
 <p>
   First, when setting up Push for the React Native (Bridge) SDK, select the push token mode.
-This allows you to choose either, test or production modes.
+This allows you to choose either test or production modes.
 Note that the push token mode should be set before initialization.
 Use the method below.
 </p>
 <pre>// Important: call this method before init method
 Countly.pushTokenType(Countly.messagingMode.DEVELOPMENT, "Channel Name", "Channel Description");